Data sources current as of July 2026

 Subsidence risk is highest where clay soils are most common: south-east England, London, the Thames Valley, and parts of the Midlands.
 The BGS identifies these areas as having moderate to high shrink-swell potential.
 As summers grow hotter and drier, the at-risk zone is projected to spread further north and intensify in the south.

-Keep trees and large shrubs managed - especially water-hungry species near foundations.
-Maintain gutters, pipes, and drainage to prevent water pooling unevenly around the building.
-Watch for early warning signs: new or widening diagonal cracks around windows and doors, doors or windows that stick, or visible gaps where walls meet ceilings.
-An arborist can advise on safe planting distances for your soil type.
+Manage trees and large shrubs - especially water-hungry oak, poplar and willow - near foundations.
+Maintain gutters, pipes and drainage to prevent uneven water pooling around the building.
+Watch for early warning signs: new or widening diagonal cracks around windows and doors, sticking doors, or gaps where walls meet ceilings.
+An arborist can advise on planting distances.